hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/707_scc_xxii.md

 eating and sleeping, in even the ordinary functions of life, not to speak of the important ones, he tried to regulate every one by rules.
 In the altered circumstances of the times, that did not last long.
-At all times in all countries the Karma-kânda, comprising the social customs and observances, changes form.
-Only the Jnâna-kânda endures.
+At all times in all countries the Karma-kānda, comprising the social customs and observances, changes form.
+Only the Jnāna-kānda endures.
 Even in the Vedic age you find that the rituals gradually changed in form.
 But the philosophic portion of the Upanishads has remained unchanged up till now — only there have been many interpreters, that is all.

 Disciple: What will do you with the Smriti of Raghunandan?

-Swamiji: This time I have a desire to celebrate the Durgâ Puja (worship of goddess Durga).
-If the expenses are forthcoming, I shall worship the Mahâmâyâ.
+Swamiji: This time I have a desire to celebrate the Durgā Puja (worship of goddess Durga).
+If the expenses are forthcoming, I shall worship the Mahāmāyā.
 Therefore I have a mind to read the ceremonial forms of that worship.
 When you come to the Math next Sunday, you must bring a copy of the book with you.